ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 #### Description

-returns information about a single table as a standard result set, ordered by NON_UNIQUE, TYPE, INDEX_QUALIFIER, INDEX_NAME, and ORDINAL_POSITION.
+Returns information about a single table as a standard result set, ordered by NON_UNIQUE, TYPE, INDEX_QUALIFIER, INDEX_NAME, and ORDINAL_POSITION.
 The result set combines the statistical information of the table and the data for index.

 | Column Name      | No.  | Data Type           | Description                                                  |
 | ---------------- | ---- | ------------------- | ------------------------------------------------------------ |